Subject (Course): Introduction to Exporting (Export, Import). Syllabus:

 - Examining the fundamental questions related to the export process.

-- Analyzing the challenges to be overcome in an export transaction.
+- Analysing the challenges to overcome in an export transaction.

-- Detailing the steps necessary to start the export process.
+- Detailing the steps necessary to beginning the export process.

 Exporting can no longer be considered as just selling products from one country